LeviShaSha/Lineage2-Revolution/MercSG Guide.md

 ### 2.How to level up fast?
 **--> Sub-quest Scrolls, Hot Time & Efficient Field Hunting!!!**
 #### 2.1 Sub-quest Scroll
-##### 2.1.1 What is Sub-quest Scrolls & What can i get from it?
 Sub-quest scroll looks like this:
 ![Sub-quest Scroll](https://github.com/LeviShaSha/Lineage2-Revolution/blob/master/Materials/sub-quest%20scroll.JPG "Sub-quest Scroll")

-By compeleting sub-quests, you can gain plenty of Exp & Adena.
+By compeleting sub-quests, you can gain plenty of Exp & Adena:
++图片

 We can do Sub-quest 5 times using Sub-quest scrolls per day.
 However, 3 times of resetting is allowed with cost of 50 red diamonds each, which means we can do 15 more Sub-quest today.
 THIS IS HELL LOT OF EXP & ADENA!!!

 **Note: Please try to use all A level scrolls.**